spawaskar-cora/cora-docs/docs/user-guide/site-navigation.md

         3. The DNA icon (3) open the DNA features like Search the skeletal element by DNA and Mitochondrial DNA - Advanced Report page.

         4. The Export-Import Files (4) open the dropdwon for the user to show the export and import features.
-The Ex
+The Export Files icon opens the export page that allows the user to select from variouss export options.
+        The Import files icon opens the import page which allows the user to import the files in the database.
+        The File Manager Icon opens the file manager page which allows the user to choose from various files that can be exported and view details of the files.

+        5. The Administration icon (5) opens the administration dropdown which includes the Project Management icon.
+The Project Management icon opens the project page.

    3. Right Side Bar -

    4. Application Container -